In vitro fertilization (IVF) is a five-step process that literally means “in glass.” Here is a brief overview of the steps associated with IVF.

 Eggs may be recovered by ultrasound-directed procedures, under sedation.
 Ultrasound allows for accurate aspiration of the egg.
 We guide a needle into each follicle and aspirate its contents, then the eggs are transferred to a sterile container to await fertilization.
 The process is repeated until all the mature follicles have been aspirated.

-We monitor the ovarian response and time the administration of Human chorionic gonadotropin (hCG), which causes the release of the egg in a woman like Luteinizing Hormone (LH) does in a normal cycle.
+We monitor the ovarian response and time the administration of hCG, which causes the release of the egg in a woman.

 Shortly before or after the egg retrieval, a semen sample will be collected.
 The semen sample is processed to isolate the strongest, most active sperm.
 Thousands of these sperm will then be placed with each mature egg.
 For partners who are concerned about producing a specimen on demand or who may not be available at the time of egg retrieval, a semen specimen is frozen several weeks before the egg retrieval.